We hand select the absolute best Bluetooth speakers to upgrade your listening experience whether that's around the home or on the move.

 You can expect most wireless speakers to last at least 8-10 hours at moderate volume, but some last much, much longer.
 Some speakers user rubbery flaps to protect their ports, giving them splash-proofing that's useful outdoors.
 But some take this a step further and have waterproofing, often to 1m for up to 30 minutes.
 Perfect for use by the swimming pool without worry.

-Some Bluetooth speakers even have a USB port you can use to charge your other devices, although this will of course mean less music playback time.
+Some Bluetooth speakers even have a USB port you can use to charge your other devices, although this will of course mean less music playback time but it's always handy to fall back on when your smartphone's battery is running low.
+Many Bluetooth speakers also have a microphone so you can use them as a handsfree conference phone.

 Priorities in order?
 Here are our top Bluetooth speaker picks of the moment.